JDAI-CV/DNNLibrary/README.md

 ## Preparation

 Please make sure the Android System on your phone is 8.1+, or you may want to use API 27 emulator.
-The [beta version of NDK](https://developer.android.com/ndk/downloads/index.html#beta-downloads) is necessary for NNAPI.
+The [latest version of NDK](https://developer.android.com/ndk/downloads/index.html) is necessary for NNAPI.
 If you want to compile the demo please use Android Studio 3.0+.